From BR Bullpen

 Dick Culler played eight seasons in the big leagues.
-After a cup of coffee with the Philadelphia Athletics in 1936, he didn't come back until 1943.
-He then played in the majors each season from 1943 to 1949.
+After a cup of coffee with the Philadelphia Athletics in 1936, he didn't come back until 1943, when he was a member of the Chicago White Sox.
+He then played in the majors each season until 1949.

 In between his first major league stint and his second, he played in the minors for Reidsville, Nashville and St. Paul.
 In 1944, although he was in the majors for a while, he spent most of the season with Milwaukee.
 From 1948 to 1950, he also was in the minors at least part of each season.

 He was one of three managers for the Reidsville Luckies in 1939.